ehealthinnovation/techtest-ios/README.md

 #### Your job is to create a basic iOS health application that does the following core tasks:

 1. Downloads the 10 most recently updated patients from the test server.
   * Just as a note, patient objects are complicated...ignore all the fields you do not need when you pull the data from the server.
-Don't create a tonne of POJOs to cover every field when you download the patient object.
+You don't need cover every field when you download the patient object.
 2. Displays a list of these patients to the user, by name.
 3. Allows the user to view the family name, gender, and birthday of a specific patient if they want.
 4. Upload the project to a public GitHub repository so we can clone and look at what you've done.